Chapter 18, A Phone Call

 Council meetings are held on the other side of the veil, Church and family.
 In a council meeting her husband addresses her need for an additional witness to confirm to her what she was now believing.
 A statement from a credible source.

 Don’t ask me how, but in some way he finds out that I have quotes that will confirm the impressions that Brenda has been receiving.

 How to get them to Brenda?
-Again, in some way, he becomes aware that Connie is a link, she knows both of us.
-It was not a coincidence that Brenda was sitting on a bench in Lambert Park when Connie jogged by, or that she ran into me at Costco later in the day, or that every time she saw Brenda she would hear the same thing; introduce Brenda to Craig.
+Again, in some way, he becomes aware that Connie is a link; she knows both of us.
+It was not a coincidence that Brenda was sitting on a bench in Lambert Park when Connie jogged by, or she ran into me at Costco later in the day, or that every time she saw Brenda she would hear the same thing: introduce Brenda to Craig.

-Because of Connie’s reticence (completely understandable) to call me, after a few months Brenda’s husband makes arrangements for ladies from the ward and Connie to meet for lunch (because, ‘they can do that from there’).
+Because of Connie’s reticence (completely understandable) to call me, after a few months Brenda’s husband makes arrangements for ladies from the ward and Connie to meet for lunch (because “they can do things from there”).

 Lorna’s name comes up at lunch, my name comes up, Connie shares her story.
-Sheila calls me.
-I’m not going to call, but I’m troubled by Brenda’s husband to make the call.
-I call, Brenda gets the quotes she needs to confirm what had been revealed to her.
+Sheila calls me: I’m not going to call, but I’m troubled by Brenda’s husband (always authorized) to make the call.
+I call, and Brenda gets the quotes she needs to confirm what had been revealed to her.
 She knows her husband has repented and loves her.

 Larry James, a fellow ordinance worker at the Timpanogos Temple shared his experience with me.

-I have been an active church member all of my life, and held a Temple Recommend since 1961 when my wife and I were married.
-I have been a priesthood leader for decades, serving as a Bishop and Stake President.
+I have been an active Church member all of my life, and have held a temple recommend since 1961, when my wife and I were married.
+I have been a priesthood leader for decades, serving as a bishop and stake president.